KABUKI GLOSSARY (U~Z)

 Washû

-Old province, which grosso modo corresponds to the current Nara Prefecture.
+Old province, which grosso modo corresponded to the current Nara Prefecture.
 It was also called Yamato.

 In Japanese: 和州